Soothe the body and mind with a soak in these super easy DIY lavender bath salts.

-The antioxidants in lavender can help remove toxins from the environment from the skin.
+The antioxidants in lavender can help remove toxins from the environment from the skin as well.

 Baking Soda Benefits

-Baking soda is an old-fashioned addition to many healing, relaxing baths.
+Baking soda is an old-fashioned addition to many healing, relaxing bath salts.
 This pantry staple can help relieve itchy skin, kill bacteria that causes foot odor, and even help with urinary tract and yeast infections.

-Epsom salts have long been revered for their ability to soothe sore muscles and body aches.
+Epsom salts (magnesium sulfate) has long been a popular choice for hot baths.
+Their ability to soothe sore muscles and body aches has long been revered and that is why they are our main ingredient.
 The hot water and epsom salts combined with the fizz of these bath salts make it great for after long gardening sessions and workouts.

 It is also thought that magnesium contained in epsom salts can be absorbed through the skin which can help relieve anxiety and sore muscles alike.

 All of those relaxing benefits make this simple recipe ideal for a long soak at the end of a long day.
 They’re even likely to help you get a good night’s sleep.